Diogo2Analytics/StationaryDetector/README.md

 The analysis follows a sequential 5-step process:

 ### Step 1: Camera Calibration & Setup
-We obtain a satellite view of the analysis location and map the corners of the camera field of view to real-world GPS coordinates for accurate spatial transformation.
-This enables precise conversion between pixel coordinates and geographic locations.
+We obtain a satellite view of the analysis location and map the corners of the camera field of view to real-world GPS coordinates for spatial transformation.
+This enables conversion between pixel coordinates and geographic locations.

 <div align="left">
   <img src="footage/homography1.png" alt="Camera Calibration Setup" width="600"/>